xPapla/gh-task/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn cypress:open`

+Launches cypress.
+You can click at the test to see it running.
+Remember to run app locally with `yarn start` first.

+### `yarn cypress:run`

+Runs all cypress e2e tests in chrome.
+Results will be printed in console.
+Remember to run app locally with `yarn start` first.

 ### `yarn build`